jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 "prep share", and
 "report".

-In Mastic, a Client's VDAF measurement is comprised of two components, which we denote `alpha` and `beta`.
+In Mastic, a Client's VDAF measurement comprises two components, which we denote `alpha` and `beta`.
 The function that each component serves depends on the use case: for plain and weighted heavy-hitters, we shall refer to `alpha` as the "payload" and `beta` as the payload's "weight"; for